mb0/xelf-go/doc/lit_vals.md

 provide source info and implement exp.Exp.

 Instead we could provide a Mut.EditType(typ.EditFunc) api that returns the same or a new mutable with updated type.
 We should be careful that the new type is compatible.
+Instead we could make it easier to edit value types.
+We probably need to be thorough and edit even element values, that means we also need a value editor with state to handle self referential values.

 We can add a value wrapper that provides a new type or even an ast value that uses raw input until evaluated we can probably reuse and maybe unify with AnyMut and OptMut.